Skip to main content

 Check for the “Harley Shake”

-All Harleys vibrate — but excessive shaking could mean:
+All Harleys vibrate characteristically, but excessive shaking at idle or during acceleration may mean:

-Oil around the rocker covers or oil pump usually points to worn seals.
+Oil around the valve covers or oil pump could signal old gaskets or seal failure.

 Exhaust Rhythm & Engine Sound